lwb4/rage/README.md

 # rage

-FIXME: Write a one-line description of your library/project.
+Dynamic Representations of Clojure Abstract Syntax Trees.

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+The goal of this project is to have a graphical representation of the AST of any ClojureScript code.

+As it stands, you can view the pretty-printed text version of the AST alongside your code.

+Milestones:
+1. Change the textarea to an actual code editor.
+2. Come up with a graphical way to represent ClojureScript ASTs.
+3. Add a canvas pane with drag/drop, zoom in/out.
+4. Move the textual AST to the bottom left, change the right pane to be the graphical AST.

 ## Setup

-To get an interactive development environment run:

-    lein figwheel

-and open your browser at [localhost:3449](http://localhost:3449/).
-This will auto compile and send all changes to the browser without the need to reload.
-After the compilation process is complete, you will get a Browser Connected REPL.
-An easy way to try it is:

-    (js/alert "Am I connected?")

-and you should see an alert in the browser window.

-To clean all compiled files:

-    lein clean

-To create a production build run:

-    lein do clean, cljsbuild once min

-And open your browser in `resources/public/index.html`.
-You will not get live reloading, nor a REPL.
+`git clone ....`
+`cd rage`
+`lein figwheel`

 ## License

-Copyright © 2014 FIXME
+Copyright © 2017

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.
-# rage